melinnaa/izigo/readme.md

 Just as the name implies, this houses static files (e.g images) used in the application.

 *assets/fonts*
-To put the fonts you want to use in your project
+To put the fonts used in the project

 *assets/img*
 All the images used in the application

 *firebase/*
-Folder to configure firebase
+Folder to configure Firebase

 *redux/*
-This holds all the redux files if you are using react-redux for managing state.
-Inside redux folder you have actions, reducers, store which can easily manage your redux files
+This holds all the redux files if we are using react-redux for managing state.
+Inside redux folder there are actions, reducers, store which can easily manage the redux files

 *redux/slices*
 All the action files which are using around redux goes here.
 All the reducers which are using around redux goes here.

 *redux/store.js*
-You can put your store inside this redux store folder.
+To put our store inside this redux store folder.

 *components/*
 Shared components used across features are placed in this directory.
-An example of such (as shown above) is the layout component, which is used to wrap the application components and determine its overall layout.
+An example of such is the layout component, which is used to wrap the application components and determine its overall layout.

 *containers/*
-You can put you all screen-based components inside here (Eg - SplashScreen, HomeScreen).
+We put all screen-based components inside here (Eg - SplashScreen, HomeScreen).

 *navigation/*
-You project base navigation goes here.
-You can create stack navigator and export it to your application.
+Project base navigation goes here.
+We can create stack navigator and export it to our application.

 *styles/*
-If you have global styles defined in your project you can put it over here like colors, font styles like things.
+If we have global styles defined in our project we can put it over here like colors, font styles like things.

 **Collections**
 - users